QuickBooks Blog

 Best practices for analyzing FCF and net income

 Business owners know that using FCF and net income together to get a holistic business view is best.
-Using both metrics together, along with other key financial metrics like the accounts receivable (AR) ratio and accounts payable (AP) ratio, will help to provide not only you but also your investors with the most clear financial picture.
+Using both metrics together, along with other key financial metrics like the accounts receivable (AR) ratio and accounts payable (AP) ratio, will help to provide not only you but also your investors with the clearest financial picture.

 • Analyze trends between these two metrics, focusing on consistent growth in net income and positive FCF generation.
 Then, the trend of FCF will be analyzed compared to net income.